Library of Ruina: Key and Combat pages

 After clearing a battle, the player will receive books of the defeated enemies.
 Burning these books randomly gives the player Key pages and Combat pages, color-coded based on rarity and quantity.

 Key pages serve as the game's "armor" items and can be assigned to the librarians.
 Each gives unique stats, damage resistances, and passives.
 Key pages can only be obtained in limited amounts.
 For game progression purposes, players' Key pages may not share the same strengths or vulnerabilities with the characters as enemies.

 Combat pages are the game's "weapon" items.
 Some Combat pages are unique to a specific character and their Key pages.
 Pages will have at least one offensive (attacking an enemy) or defensive (defending against attacks or dodging attacks entirely) die, color-coded in red and blue, respectively.

 The unique yellow-colored "Counter" die is played against an unopposed Combat page and can replay upon winning a clash until the unopposed Combat page ends.
 While most Combat pages are melee, there are ranged Combat pages that take action before Melee pages, Mass Attack pages that take first action regardless of Speed, and On Play pages that take effect immediately upon selecting a target.

 Abnormality battles

 Players can fight in Abnormality battles, boosting the respective floor's realization level and power.
 Many of the Abnormalities present in-game originate from the prequel, Lobotomy Corporation.
 Every Abnormality battle has a certain gimmick or mechanic the player must figure out to defeat them.

 After completing an Abnormality battle, a new librarian will be unlocked for the floor.
 Including the Patron Librarian, five librarians in total will be available per floor.
 Players can customize a librarian's name, appearance, and combat dialogue.
 Completing Abnormality battles also grants Abnormality pages used in battles.
+The Abnormality pages can be split into two categories: Awakening and Breakdown.
+The Awakening Abnormality cards are the green ones and provide a small benefit with no downsides.
+The Breakdown Abnormality cards are red, with both a strong benefit and a downside.
+The severity of the downside depends on the card itself.